tinspham209/study-typescript/typescript-basics/README.md

 - `Union types` are any number of types which are joined by a vertical bar |
 - `Literal types` A literal is a more concrete sub-type of a collective type.
 By using literal types you can allow an exact value which a string, number, or boolean must have.
 - `Type Aliases & Object Types / Custom Types` : can be used to "create" your own types.
 You're not limited to storing union types though - you can also provide an alias to a (possibly complex) object type.
+- `Function Return Types & \"void"` : void is the standard which u will use in pretty much all scenarios where u have qa function that does not return a value